 Ampakines are a class of drugs that modulate neurotransmitters in the brain.
 One of the major neurotransmitters is glutamate, and a reduced level of glutamate-mediated excitatory stimulation has been implicated in Alzheimer’s disease, schizophrenia, and a number of other diseases and disorders.
+The name is partially derived from AMPA, a-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid receptor structure in brain neurons.
+The drugs influence how those receptors get signals.
+They "attenuate desensitization of AMPA receptor currents".

 Neurotransmitters bind to proteins, called receptors, located on the surface of the receiving neurons.
 This binding then triggers subsequent cellular events in the receiving neurons.
 Ampakines influence the receptors.
 Ampakines enhance the functioning of a receptor, called the AMPA receptor, which plays a key role in memory formation and communication within and between different regions of the brain.